-Nevada Sunrise subsequently applied to the BLM for an exploration permit and in April 2018 received a drilling permit good for two years.
+Nevada Sunrise subsequently applied to the BLM for an exploration permit and in April 2018 received a drilling permit good for two years, which was extended for an additional two years in March 2020.

-In the summer of 2019, and under the terms of an option agreement, Global Energy Metals Corp. (for further details see following discussion: "Lovelock Mine and Treasure Box Option Agreement with Global Energy Metals Corp.") commenced an exploration program to better understand the potential of the Lovelock Mine area and the Treasure Box.
-The exploration program included UAV-MAG (unmanned aerial vehicle magnetic) airborne surveying and orthophoto digital modelling, underground sampling and mapping of historical mine workings, and extensive fieldwork including multiple site visits, all in preparation for defining future drill targets.
+In the summer of 2019, and under the terms of an option agreement, GEMC (for further details see following discussion: "Lovelock Mine and Treasure Box Option Agreement with Global Energy Metals Corp.") commenced an exploration program to better understand the potential of the Lovelock Mine area and the Treasure Box.
+The exploration program included unmanned aerial vehicle magnetic ("UAV-MAG") airborne surveying and orthophoto digital modelling, underground sampling and mapping of historical mine workings, and extensive fieldwork including multiple site visits, all in preparation for defining future drill targets.